mdayaram/mdayaram.github.io/_posts/essays/2014-09-11-dont-ignore-the-discomfort.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/QDw0JtwQU8A"
 frameborder="0" allowfullscreen></iframe>
-> Do try this at home, though: https://www.youtube.com/watch?v=QDw0JtwQU8A
+> Do try this at home, though.

 [The Street Store](http://thestreetstore.org/) is a wonderful concept which brings back dignity to those in need.
 Ideas like these are rare, but not impossible to come by.
 Best of all, they’re just that much more satisfying.